roryjamesallen/hogsite/README.md

-Itay-Kirsh: How do I run this project locally?
+# Running hogwild.uk Locally

-Copilot (summarised):
+## Linux / MacOS / Windows with WSL

-Summary — run a local PHP + MySQL server, create the databases/tables the app expects, then serve the project with PHP's built‑in webserver.
+Summary: Run a local PHP + MySQL server, create the databases/tables the app expects, then serve the project with PHP's built‑in webserver.

 1) Install PHP and MySQL/MariaDB
 2) Start MySQL and create databases + minimal tables used by the app